S-Nazem/radiomics-anova-shap-explainability/README.md

 # Radiomic Feature Sensitivity and Classification in Photoacoustic Imaging and CT (MPhil Project)

-This repository contains the complete code, data pipeline, and analysis for my MPhil project on radiomic feature robustness and classification across two imaging modalities:
+This repository contains the complete code, data pipeline, analysis notebooks, and final report for my MPhil project on Machine Learning and Feature Selection of Imaging-Based Biomarkers for Tumour Classification.
+The project was split across the two imaging modalities:

-- **Section A:** Reproduction of Escudero Sánchez et al. using full factorial ANOVA, feature selection, machine learning, and SHAP interpretability on photoacoustic imaging of breast cancer PDXs.
+- **Section A:** Reproduction of Escudero Sánchez et al. using full factorial + marginal ANOVA, feature selection, machine learning, and SHAP interpretability on photoacoustic imaging of breast cancer PDXs.
 - **Section B:** Extension study applying the same radiomics pipeline to the LIDC-IDRI CT dataset for lung nodule classification.

 ---